Sober Living Resources for Nevada

 Recovery is Possible at Design for Recovery

-Design for Recovery is Los Angeles’ preeminent structured sober living home.
-Our men’s sober living home in West Los Angeles offers young people an opportunity to get sober and rebuild their lives.
+Design for Recovery is Southern California’s preeminent structured sober living home.
+Our men’s sober living home offers young people an opportunity to get sober and rebuild their lives.
 Residents form a tight knit community that works together to ensure everyone makes steady progress in their recovery journeys.
 As a structured sober living home, a type of sober living unique to California, Design for Recovery offers a higher degree of support, scheduling, and resources than other sober livings.

 Residents work daily to strengthen their recovery.
 This means addressing underlying issues, from interpersonal conflict to mental health disorders.
 It also means developing a new set of principles and values to live by, such as honesty, accountability, and integrity.
 At Design for Recovery, we believe that recovery goes well beyond mere physical abstinence.
 It is a way of life.
 We help ensure that our residents not only get sober, but acquire the gifts of recovery: strong relationships, self-assurance, and independence.

-Los Angeles is the ideal location for an individual in early recovery.
+Southern California is the ideal location for an individual in early recovery.
 This city offers countless cultural attractions for sober fun, bountiful outdoor activities, and a thriving recovery community.
 Residents of Design for Recovery go on outings to the beach, hikes in the mountains, and take full advantage of life in Los Angeles.
-They also attend support groups and 12-step meetings to build their connections to Los Angeles’ local recovery scene.
+They also attend support groups and 12-step meetings to build their connections to the local recovery scene.
 In this diverse and open-minded city, living a sober life is a true joy.

 If you are ready for a new way of life, contact us today.